-Caring Oklahoma City Burn Injury Lawyers Protect Your Rights
+Oklahoma City Burn Injury Lawyers

 Most burn-related deaths are due to residential fires and vehicle crashes.
 Sadly, too many burn victims die causing their loved ones a lifetime of pain.
-Victims of serious burn injuries often require multiple skin graft surgeries.
-Even in the best circumstances, many survivors suffer disfigurement which often can’t be hid with clothing or makeup.
+Survivors of serious burn injuries often require multiple skin graft surgeries.
+Even in the best circumstances, many survivors suffer permanent disfigurement which often can’t be hidden with clothing or makeup.

 There are four different degrees of burns, which are categorized by their severity.
 They are:

-Why burn injuries occur
+Why do burn injuries happen in Oklahoma City?

 Some of the common reasons burn injuries happen in residential areas, at work, and on the road are:

 - Scalding.
 Exposure to excessively hot liquids such as hot coffee or boiling water can cause severe burns.
-Exposure to gases can also scald someone.
+Exposure to gases or steam can also scald someone.
 Deaths due to the scalding of infants are all too common.
 Contact with hot glass or metal can also cause scalding.

 - Electrical burns.
 If an electrical current strikes any part of the body, the victim can die or suffer severe shock.
 Electrical failures often happen because a product was defective, improperly used, or because the user wasn’t properly trained.
 Electrical burns often happen at construction sites, other work sites, and the home.